EQ Bank Card Agreement

 7 Using and Loading Your Card

 This Agreement and the Website set out the types of Transactions permitted for your Card.
 You may use your Card to make Transactions, as long as we permit you to do so and you comply with this Agreement.

 Your Card is chip and PIN and contactless enabled.
-Your Card may be used to purchase goods and services anywhere that Mastercard is accepted, including online, telephone, mail order, and point of sale retail merchants, subject to the terms of this Agreement.
+Your Card may be used to purchase goods and services anywhere that a prepaid Mastercard is accepted, including online, telephone, mail order, and point of sale retail merchants, subject to the terms of this Agreement.
 The Card can be used without a PIN to make purchases online.
 You may also use your Card to withdraw cash at an ATM.
 You cannot use your Card to make a non-ATM cash withdrawal at a financial institution.
 You have no right to write cheques on the outstanding Balance on the Card.
 If you use the Card for card-not-present Transactions (such as online, mail, or telephone purchases), the legal effect is the same as if you used the physical Card.
 You should retain the receipt as a record of the Transaction.

 8 Card Expiration and No Funds Expiry

 The funds on your Card do not expire.
 However, your Card expires on the last day of the month set out on the Card and must not be used after this expiry date.
 When your Card expires, a replacement Card will be automatically mailed to you at no cost before the expiration date of your Card.
 You are responsible for updating your Card details on merchant sites for any recurring payments.
-A replacement Card (for an expired or lost or stolen Card) will not be mailed to a Quebec address as the Card is not available to residents of Quebec.

 9 Balance and Transaction History